 • Trying to explain complex farming or food system ideas to mainstream audiences

-• Building credibility and visiblity in a crowded 'sustainable food' space and need communications that actually hold up to scrutiny
+• Building credibility and visibility in a crowded 'sustainable food' space and need communications that actually hold up to scrutiny

 • Operating in the NZ, UK or international market and want a consultant who understands both contexts